yinshihu6/yinshihu.github.io/index.md

 ### Intelligent Hardware and Unmanned Air Vehicle (UAV) Technology             Feb.2019 – Mar.
 2019

-*UAV Winter Camp at Soochow University; Advisor: Dr. Zhenghao Lu*
+*UAV Winter Camp at Soochow University*

 •	Completed the PCB and the CPU-based circuit designs for the motor drive system of the UAV;